 How to make a sugar free chocolate tart base

 There are a couple of tips for creating the perfect sugar free tart base.
 The first is the sweet element.
 In this instance I used dates, but equally you could have used liquid stevia drops.
 Just note though that the drops are 300 times sweeter than sugar, so you’d have to use sparingly.

 Although there is a caveat here in that the consistency of your sweetener will affect its ability to bind the ingredients together, which is why I find dates so good.
 They are the right level of sweetness and provide enough “stickiness” to help bind.

-The second tip is the nuts.
-It is good to use a dry nut (walnuts) and a moist nut (macadamias) as this creates a good consistency – not to wet and not to dry.
+TIP: It is good to use a dry nut (eg: walnuts) and a moist nut (eg: macadamias) as this creates a good consistency – not to wet and not to dry.
 Adding the dates (another wet element) and then the cocoa powder (another dry element) you have the perfect balance of wet to dry to create that perfect crumb for your tart base!

 How to make the perfect tart filling

 As for the raspberry tart filling, if you have a food processor I’d highly recommend using it for this.
-I used to use hand beaters to try and make tart fillings, and they just never had that same rich velvety thickness that you get from the using the food processor.
+I used to use electric hand beaters to try and make tart fillings, and they just never had that same rich velvety thickness that you get from the using the food processor.

 Basically all I do is put all the filling ingredients into the food processor and blitz until it looks smooth and silky.
 Usually it’s a minute or so in the food processor.
-This is how I also make the creamy filling for my Sugar Free Lemon Lime Mini Cheesecakes
+This is how I also make the creamy filling for my Sugar Free Lime Mini Cheesecakes, my Chilli Chocolate Cheesecake, this Chocolate Orange Jaffa Cheesecake and the ultimate dieters dessert – Crustless Cheesecake.